-Meet: Brian Lilla
+Meet the Team: Brian Lilla

 Brian Lilla is an award-winning storyteller who uses video to convey, convince, and cajole.